zachmccabe/zachmccabe.github.io/about.md

 ### Where I have experience

-North America and East Asia are where I have the most experience.
+North America and East Asia are where I have the most experience:
   + Collaborated on remote projects across 12 timezones.
   + Began my career working as a [photographer](https://www.zachmccabe.com/postcard.html) for clients in the PRC and HK.
   + Grew up in the US, China and Japan.